arp242/switchy.vim/README.md

 Supported filetypes:

     c       a.c   ⇄  a.h
-    cpp   a.cpp ⇄  a.h
+    cpp     a.cpp ⇄  a.h or a.hpp
     go      a.go  ⇄  a_test.go
     nim     a.nim ⇄  test_a.nim
+    python  a.py  ⇄  tests/test_a.py

 Yeah, it's early days for this plugin.
 More filetypes soon™